voilawalla/pair_maker/README.md

 ```

-Output is markdown-formatted of reasy pasting into wikis.
+Output is markdown-formatted for easy pasting into wikis.

 ```sh
 ./make_pairs pocket_gophers | pbcopy